patrick-vonsteht/unzipd/README.md

+# unzipd

-This script extracts the contents of a zip archive in a user-friendly way, whether the archive has a single root file/directory or multiple files at the root level.
+This bash script extracts the contents of a zip archive in a user-friendly way, whether the archive has a single root file/directory or multiple files at the root level.
   * If the archive contains just one root file or directory, the script